Skip to Main Content

 "Public access gateway for energy & science"

-GreenFILE This collection of scholarly, government and general-interest titles includes content on the environmental effects of individuals, corporations and local/national governments, and what can be done at each level to minimize these effects.
+GreenFILE This link opens in a new windowThis collection of scholarly, government and general-interest titles includes content on the environmental effects of individuals, corporations and local/national governments, and what can be done at each level to minimize these effects.
 GreenFILE draws on the connections between the environment and a variety of disciplines such as agriculture, education, law, health and technology.
 Topics covered include global climate change, green building, pollution, sustainable agriculture, renewable energy, recycling, and more.
 The database provides indexing and abstracts for more than 612,000 records, as well as Open Access full text for more than 9,100 records.

 Magazines in the Library